Deformations of rational surface singularities and reflexive modules with an application to flops: Preliminaries

 \subsection{Strict transforms and Chern classes}

 The strict transform of a reflexive sheaf along a resolution of a rational surface singularity is locally free; see \cite[2.10]{gon-spr/ver:83} for quotient singularties, the general case is cited in \cite[1.1]{art/ver:85}.
 Esnault proves a characterisation of sheaves on the resolution which are strict transforms of reflexive modules in \cite[2.2]{esn:85}.
 We give the following natural generalisation of Esnault's result which needs a slightly different proof. \begin{prop} Let \(f\co Y\ra X\) be a partial resolution of a rational surface singularity\textup{.} \begin{enumerate}[leftmargin=2.4em, label=\textup{(\roman*)}] \item Suppose \(M\) is a reflexive \(\Q_{X}\)-module\textup{.} Then the strict transform \(f^{\tri}M\) is a reflexive \(\Q_{Y}\)-module generated by global sections, the natural map \(M\ra f_{*}f^{\tri}M\) is an isomorphism\textup{,} and \(\mr{R}^{1} f_{*}\shm{}{Y}{f^{\tri}M}{\omega_{Y}}=0\)\textup{.} In particular\textup{,} \(f^{\tri}M\) is locally free if \(Y\) is regular\textup{.} \item If \(\ms{F}\) is a reflexive \(\Q_{Y}\)-module with \(\mr{R}^{1} f_{*}\shm{}{Y}{\ms{F}}{\omega_{Y}}=0\) then \(f_{*}\ms{F}\) is a reflexive \(\Q_{X}\)-module\textup{.} Moreover\textup{,} if \(\ms{F}\) is generated by global sections then the natural map \(f^{\tri}f_{*}\ms{F}\ra \ms{F}\) is an isomorphism\textup{.} \end{enumerate} \end{prop} \begin{proof} (i) Put \(\ms{M}=f^{\tri}M\).
 As a quotient of \(f^{*}M\), \(\ms{M}\) is generated by global sections.
-Let \(i\co U\ra X\) denote the inclusion of the non-singular locus.
-In the commutative diagram of natural maps
+Let \(U\) denote the non-singular locus in $X$.
+Since $f$ is an isomorphism above $U$ and $f_*\ms{M}$ is torsion free, the natural map $\alpha\co M\ra f_*\ms{M}$ is an isomorphism by \cite[\href{https://stacks.math.columbia.edu/tag/0AVS}{Lemma 0AVS}]{SP}.
+Also note that \(\ms{M}\) is locally free on the complement of a \(0\)-dimensional locus since \(\ms{M}\) is torsion free and \(Y\) is normal; cf. \cite[Chap.
+VII, \S 4.9, Thm.
+6]{bou:98}.